Monitoring with Rich Data: Introduction

 \subsection{Motivation and Overview}

-A longstanding problem in contract theory is why wage schemes observed in practice are often ``simple,'' even though textbook models predict more complicated optimal contracts.\footnote{See, e.g., the recent survey by \cite{georgiadis2022}.} In this paper, we suggest a novel perspective on this problem.
+An enduring issue in contract theory is that wage schemes observed in practice are often ``simple,'' even though textbook models yield more complicated optimal contracts.\footnote{See, e.g., the recent survey by \cite{georgiadis2022}.} In this paper, we suggest a novel perspective on this problem.
 We consider a standard static moral hazard setting, where a principal (e.g., employer) designs a wage scheme to incentivize an agent (e.g., worker) whose costly action choice is not directly observable to the principal.
-As a key feature, we assume that the principal has access to \emph{rich data} about the agent's action, as may increasingly be the case in many workplaces (e.g., due to technological advances such as automated quality control systems or productivity tracking software).
-In the limit where the principal is able to perfectly monitor the agent's action, there is no moral hazard and the principal can achieve her first-best payoff.
-Away from this limit, we are interested in which contracts allow the principal to efficiently exploit rich but imperfect monitoring data, and whether, and if so which, simple contracts may be enough for this purpose.
+As a key feature, we assume that the principal has access to fairly \emph{rich/precise data} about the agent's action, as may be the case in many workplaces (e.g., due to modern technologies such as automated quality control systems or productivity tracking software, but also more traditional monitoring tools such as customer or co-worker evaluations).
+If the principal is able to perfectly monitor the agent's action, there is no moral hazard and the principal can achieve her first-best payoff.
+Away from this extreme limit, we are interested in which contracts allow the principal to efficiently exploit rich but imperfect monitoring data, and whether, and if so which, simple contracts may be enough for this purpose.

-Importantly, to capture the efficient exploitation of rich data, we do not focus on which contracts are optimal (i.e., maximize the principal's payoff).
+The main novelty of our approach is that, to capture the efficient exploitation of rich data, we do not focus on which contracts are optimal (i.e., maximize the principal's payoff).
 Rather, we analyze the \emph{rate of convergence} of the principal's payoff to the first-best as the amount of data grows rich, and we focus on the less demanding criterion of which contracts achieve the \emph{optimal convergence rate}.
-The convergence rate to the first-best is a natural measure of efficiency in data-rich settings: Contracts with a higher convergence rate yield higher payoffs for the principal than contracts with a lower convergence rate whenever data is rich enough.
+The convergence rate to the first-best is a useful measure of a contract's performance in data-rich settings: Contracts with a higher convergence rate yield higher payoffs for the principal than contracts with a lower convergence rate whenever data is rich enough.
 Moreover, while optimal contracts necessarily converge to the first-best at the optimal rate, there may be simpler and more realistic classes of contracts that achieve the same optimal convergence rate.

 Indeed, our main result is that the optimal convergence rate is achieved by a particular class of simple contracts that are widely used in practice: \emph{binary} payment schemes, i.e., contracts with only two possible wage levels.
 Notably, in order to attain the optimal convergence rate, the principal must set a \emph{maximally lenient} cutoff for when the agent receives the high vs.\ low wage.
 In contrast, we find that other common contracts where wages vary more finely with observed data (e.g., linear contracts) approximate the first-best at a highly suboptimal rate.
 Finally, we show that the optimal convergence rate depends only on a simple summary statistic of the monitoring technology.
 This yields a detail-free ranking over monitoring technologies that quantifies their value for incentive provision in data-rich settings and applies regardless of the agent's specific utility or cost functions.